wp-graphql/wp-graphql-woocommerce/docs/using-cart-data.md

+---
+title: "Using Cart Data with WooGraphQL"
+description: "Learn how to retrieve and utilize cart data in your headless WooCommerce application with WooGraphQL and WPGraphQL, enabling seamless shopping experiences for your customers."
+keywords: "WooGraphQL, WPGraphQL, WooCommerce, GraphQL, cart data, headless, shopping experience"
+author: "Geoff Taylor"
+---

 # Using Cart Data

 In this guide, we will create a "/cart" page that displays a table of the items in the cart.
 We will use the `UserSessionProvider` created in the last guide to pull the cart data using `useSession()`.
 The table will have four columns: `Product`, `Price`, `Quantity`, and `Total`.
 We will also create a cart totals table that displays the shipping totals, applied coupons, and the final total.
 Let's start by implementing the changes to the `useCartMutations` hook also created in the previous guide.